Sports Study Music Kids Site and Search Games Movies Fun Kids

 Bar Graph

 In a bar graph we no longer just put a dot and then connect the dots.
-For a bar graph we draw a bar from 0 to the data point.
+For a bar graph we draw a bar from the horizontal axis to the data point.
 We do this for each data point.
 See below for how we would graph our example of kid's eye color.

 Pie graph

 A pie graph could also be called a circle graph or chart.
 In a Pie graph we start out with a circle.
-Then we divide up that circle into pie pieces for what percentage each type of data has.
+Then we divide up that circle into pie pieces according to the percentage each component of data has.

 In our example, we'll first need to change the data into percentages: